DIY Finishing - Finishing Techniques

 4. Blocking deep absorption when wood is soft and absorbs unevenly

-There are situations where no matter how careful we are with the application, no matter how well we control the amount applied, stains still appear because the wood is too soft, too loose and uneven.
-In this case the solution is to keep the colour as close to the surface as possible so that the wood has as little influence as possible.
+There are situations where no matter how careful we are with the application, no matter how well we control the amount applied, stains still appear because the wood is too soft, loose and uneven.
+In this case the solution is to keep the color as close to the surface as possible so that the wood has as little influence as possible.

 wood staining